Cuzco, Machu Picchu and Western Union

 On day four, we meet our guide at 6am to get the bus to Machu Picchu, at 5am there was already a long line around the corner to take the bus up to Machu Picchu.
 We arrived at Machu Picchu around 6:30am.
 We were able to watch the sunrise over the hidden city.
 It was so beautiful.
 It was perfect getting there early in the morning.
 We then took a 2 hour tour around the site, learning more about the lost city.

 After that Ranna and I wondered around the site some more.
-At about 11 am, we were ready to head back into town, but this time tons and tons tourist had arrived.
-I am glad we went in the morning because it would have not been fun with tons of tourist there.
+At about 11 am, we were ready to head back into town, but this time tons and tons tourist had arrived

-That afternoon we took the train back to Cuzco, spent the night relaxing at the hostel bar having a few drinks
+That afternoon we took the train back to Cuzco, spent the night relaxing at the hostel bar having a few drinks.
+We had an early fight the next morning to Lima.

 We arrived in Lima around 10am, we were running low on cash and both of us forgot our bank cards, we thought we would be able to make it back to Cuenca on the little money we had left, but we were wrong.